pietroalbini/lektor-minify/README.md

-## lektor-minify-assets
+# lektor-minify-assets

-This package allows you to minify the static assets of your [Lektor][lektor] website directly from the build process, without any additional tool.
+This plugin allows you to minify the static assets of your [Lektor][lektor] project directly from the build process, without any additional tool.

 Internally it uses the [rcssmin][rcssmin] and [rjsmin][rjsmin] libraries, and it's released under the MIT license.

-### Installation
+## Installation

 If you want to use lektor-minify-assets in your project, you can to execute the following command in your Lektor project folder: